 If you’re not getting enough sleep, every part of your body suffers.
 Your metabolism slows down, you have difficulty concentrating and remembering things, and your quality of life deteriorates.
 Not being able to fall asleep at night can be extremely frustrating.
-If you find yourself staring at the ceiling hours after you lay down, it could be due to unhealthy habits before bed.
+So if you find yourself staring at the ceiling hours after you lay down, it could be due to an unhealthy sleep routine.

 Here are eight things you should do if you can’t fall asleep: